 Because there are so many options out there when it comes to what to read, people tend to gauge an article by how many social shares it has.
-The more popular one will naturally persuade them to check it out.
+The more popular ones will naturally persuade people to check them out.

 Tease readers with a shortened version of the article

-To make sure that your readers can tell the difference between your blog’s home page and the page that an article sits on by making the articles you display on the home page shortened.
+To make sure that your readers can tell the difference between your blog’s home page and the page an article sits on, make the articles you display on the home page shortened.

-Try to leave enough room so there is more than one article that you see on the home page above the fold.
+Try to leave enough room so there is more than one article your visitors see on the home page above the fold.

 You can use your Google analytics to test screen size and resolution.